wietze/wietze.github.io/_posts/2020-06-22-hijacking-dlls-in-windows.md

 ## Confirmed DLL Hijack candidates

 The following table lists all executables in `c:\windows\system32` on Windows 10 v1909 that are vulnerable to the 'relative path DLL Hijack' variant of DLL Hijacking.
 Next to each executable is one or more DLLs that can be hijacked, together with the procedures of that DLL that are called.
 As explained in the previous section, these are not mere theoretical targets, __these are tested and confirmed to be working__.
 The list comprises 287 executables and 263 unique DLLs.

+**Update (2025-03-01)**: _**the results of this research have been included in [HijackLibs](https://hijacklibs.net), which provides a more comprehensive and up-to-date view of DLL Hijacking opportunities.**_

 {:.data-table .hijack-table}
 | Auto-elevated | Executable                                  | DLL                                    | Procedure                                |